-Occasionally clients will come to Enness seeking a mortgage while they have a low income or no income at all.
+Occasionally clients will come to Enness seeking a high value mortgage while they have a low income or no income at all.
 A lot of lenders will be reluctant to take on these types of application, but Enness can overcome these obstacles.

 One client came to me who made his money from an interest in stocks and shares investment.
 He, therefore, had a low income but a substantial overall net worth from years of savings.
 This came to Enness following an online search including his exceptional circumstances.